 Ecological Assessment and Evaluation

 The Ecological Assessment and Evaluation (EAE) Program is responsible for the administration of the County’s National Pollutant Discharge Elimination System -- Municipal Separate Storm Sewer System (NPDES-MS4) Permit, the County’s Biological Monitoring Program, and a variety of Non-tidal Surface Water Monitoring Program projects.
-EAE staff work closely with other County agencies to provide interpretation and implementation of these programs within the confines of State and County law.
-Staff also provide review and guidance on County project implementation and policy development where the potential exists for the normal business practices of these agencies to affect the County’s natural resources.
+EAE staff work closely with other County agencies to provide program and project interpretation and implementation within the confines of State and County law.